 Reishi Mushroom

 Reishi is a tonic, calming mushroom.
-Reishi is thought to have mild adaptogenic qualities (meaning it helps protect the body from the impacts of stress), and it is especially useful in stressful situations.
+Reishi mushroom (Ganoderma lucidum) has been revered for centuries in Traditional Chinese Medicine (TCM) as the “Mushroom of Immortality.”
+Known for its ability to balance the body, Reishi is categorized as an adaptogen—a natural substance that helps the body adapt to stress and restore equilibrium.
+Its calming properties make it particularly useful for improving sleep, especially when stress or anxiety is a factor.
 Research has demonstrated the mushroom’s ability to prolong sleep time, as well as reduce anxiety, which is why it is particularly effective at improving anxiety-related sleep disturbances.

 L-Theanine